-Staff Response: As seen on Sheet AS-003, the applicant is proposing a recycling enclosure at the far western side of Phase 1 see "recycle enclosure" on site plan.
+Recommended FINDING for approval: As seen on Sheet AS-003, the applicant is proposing a recycling enclosure at the far western side of Phase 1 see "recycle enclosure" on site plan.
 The plans do not show how the recycling enclosure will be screened from public view and landscaped.
 This will be a condition of approval.

-Condition of Approval #13: Prior to the issuance of building permits, the applicant shall submit plans to the City Administrator, for review and approval, detailing how the recycling enclosure will be screened from public view and landscaped.
+Condition of Approval #12: Prior to the issuance of building permits, the applicant shall submit plans to the City Administrator, for review and approval, detailing how the recycling enclosure will be screened from public view and landscaped.